-Since the mid-1990s, North Queensland children with hearing loss have been empowered to reach their full learning potential with the support of local charity, Hear and Say.
+Since the late 1990s, children with hearing loss on the Gold Coast have been empowered to reach their full learning potential with the support of local charity, Hear and Say.

-Just recently the Hear and Say Centre in Townsville received a visit from the local Freemasons, who met with staff to hear how a state-wide grant for half-a-million-dollars from Hand Heart Pocket the Charity of Freemasons Queensland is making a difference on the ground.
+Joining Loud Shirt Day celebrations at the Hear and Say Centre in Varsity Lakes just recently, was local Freemason Dave Henry, who met with families to hear how a state-wide grant for half-a-million-dollars from Hand Heart Pocket the Charity of Freemasons Queensland is making a difference on the ground.

-The grant, handed over earlier this year, will help to cover the funding gap to deliver critical early intervention services, ensuring continuity of support for deaf children throughout Queensland for the next year – till the full financial impact of the National Disability Insurance Scheme is known in late 2018.
+The grant, handed over earlier this year, will help to cover the funding gap to deliver critical early intervention services, ensuring continuity of support for deaf children throughout Queensland for the next year.

-Collectively, the grant will mean that 200 children across the state will continue to have access to Hear and Say’s Audiology Services, and 300 children can take part in the Early Intervention Program at Hear and Say’s Centres in Townsville, Brisbane, Toowoomba and on the Sunshine and Gold Coasts.
+Collectively, the grant will mean that 200 children across the state will continue to have access to Hear and Say’s Audiology Services, and 300 children can take part in the Early Intervention Program at Hear and Say’s Centres on the Gold and Sunshine Coasts, in Townsville, Brisbane and Toowoomba.

 Hear and Say Chief Executive Officer Chris McCarthy stressed how important essential listening and spoken language therapy is to a child’s development.